 If your queen is being targeted and has limited squares to move to, it might be wise to consider trading queens to avoid getting trapped and losing the queen for nothing.

-To Transition into a Favorable Endgame
+When You’re Up Material & Want to Transition into a Favorable Endgame

 If you assess that your pawn structure and piece activity are superior in the endgame, trading queens can be a strategic decision to transition into a favorable endgame position.